LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 by themselves to execute kernels.
 In particular, they create an OpenMP parallel region and execute a kernel within it.
 To distinguish these in this discussion, we refer to these as **full policies**.
 These policies are provided to users for convenience in common use cases.

+RAJA also provides other OpenMP policies, which we refer to as **partial policies**, since they need to be used in combination with other policies.
+Typically, they work by providing an *outer policy* and an *inner policy* as a template parameter to the outer policy.
+These give users flexibility to create more complex execution patterns.

 .. note:: To control the number of threads used by OpenMP policies
           set the value of the environment variable 'OMP_NUM_THREADS' (which is